John Walsh Petitioned For The Sale of Meghan Walsh Residence Hiring Same Attorney Used To Terminate Parental Rights For A Divorce Like Petition

 November 2022 – A Year Later, Indian River Judge Rules for John Walsh To Collect All Proceeds From Sale of House

 Despite Meghan’s name being on the deed as a 50/50 owner of her Indian River Country house, last week, the Judge ruled to determine whether or not Ms. Walsh will receive any part of her half of the funds.
-Mr. Walsh had petitioned for recovering all taxes, expenses, insurance costs, and attorney’s fees for the home from Ms. Walsh’s half as well.
+Mr. Walsh had also petitioned for recovering all taxes, expenses, insurance costs, and attorney’s fees for the home from Ms. Walsh’s half.